faizmalkani/appsite/README.md

 ## Vulcanization
-Assuming you're familiar with bower, run the following commands from the root of your project directory to *significantly* reduce page load times.
+Assuming you're familiar with bower, run the following commands from the root of your project directory to *significantly* reduce page load time.

     npm install -g vulcanize
     vulcanize index.html --inline